iotaledger/wallet.rs/README.md

 ### Linux

-Install `cmake` and `openssl` with your distro's package manager or download from their websites.
+Install `cmake`, `lang` and `openssl` with your distro's package manager or download from their websites.
 On Debian and Ubuntu you will also need `build-essential`.

 ## Usage